-new forThe security product, IPFilter/9000 version A.03.05.02, provides system firewall capabilities by filtering IP packets to control traffic in and out of a system.
+The security product, IPFilter/9000, provides system firewall capabilities by filtering IP packets to control traffic in and out of a system.
 IPFilter/9000 includes support for Static Linking, Gigabit Ethernet, Auto Port Aggregation (APA), and Virtual Local Area Network (VLAN).